Edinburgh, Scotland is a European capital city waiting to entertain and delight during your next vacation across the pond.

 9. The Edinburgh Dungeon

-One of the must see attractions is the Edinburgh Dungeons which proves to be a fantastic day out for the whole family.
-The dungeons are constantly changing their themes and tell history of the city stories in their own unique way.
-The attraction brings together acting and some great special effects which although can be slightly scary at times for younger visitors, is fantastic fun which will exhilarate, entice, and entertain you at the same time.
+One of the must-see attractions in Scotland’s capital the Edinburgh Dungeons which proves to be a fantastic day out for the whole family.
+The dungeons are constantly changing their themes to share Scotland’s history in unique ways.
+The attraction brings together acting and some great special effects.
+While this can be slightly scary at times for younger visitors, others will enjoy fantastic fun designed to exhilarate, entice, and entertain you at the same time.
 The dungeons are also accessible from all areas of the city and is situated next to a number of public transport stations.

 10. Day Tour

-There are a number of day tours throughout the city which we would recommend taking advantage of also, the tours take you through the city cultivating the rich culture and history adding humor and highlighting attractions that you may not have noticed otherwise.
-The tour guides are friendly and always happy to answer any questions you may have about traveling through the city so it might be a worthwhile idea to try the day tours early in your trip to help plan the rest of your time.
+Edinburgh is in a perfect location for taking day tours to make the most of your stay in Scotland.
+You can branch out to places like Loch Ness and Inverness or stay in the city, itself, for exploring.
+City day tours demonstrate Edinburgh’s rich culture and history adding humor and highlighting attractions that you may not have noticed otherwise.
+The tour guides are friendly and always happy to answer any questions you may have about traveling through the city.
+With this in mind, taking a day tour early in your trip is a good idea to help you plan what you might want to see and do later in the week.